jdsee/dotfiles/README.md

 # My Dotfiles

-This is a collection of my main shell config files.
+This is a collection of my most relevant config files.

-A lot of the content is inspired by other dotfiles repositories and some of the content is copied from them.
+A lot of the content is inspired by other dotfiles repositories and some stuff is just blindly copied cause it works nice.
-I don't actively work on all the configurations, so some of them are not in the best shape.
+Feel free to take inspiration from this and let me know if you have any feedback.